Rental assistance in Atlanta Georgia and Fulton County area.

 Clifton Sanctuary Ministries - All clients need to be males over the age of 35 with no income and they need to have a referral.
 They operate an emergency shelter and can help people who are homeless find a new apartment.
 Get referrals and information on public and low income apartments.
 They do not currently have funds for paying rent, but instead offer transitional housing and other support to males.
 (404) 373-3253

-Fulton Atlanta Community Action Authority of 1690 Chantilly Dr. in Atlanta ((404) 320-0166) provides programs and services, including financial assistance for paying rent.
+Fulton Atlanta Community Action Authority of 1690 Chantilly Dr. in Atlanta provides programs and services, including financial assistance for paying rent.
+There may be applications to free government grant money for housing, low cost loans (which can be used to pay bills or rent), job programs and more.
+Call (404) 256-4912, (404) 370-7060 or dial (404) 320-0166.

-Action Action Ministries is a leading housing organization in Georgia.
+Action Ministries is a leading housing organization in Georgia.
 They coordinate shelter and transitional housing, may be able to refer low income families to emergency rental assistance, and more.
 The non-profit is involved in offering several housing, security deposit, loan programs and rent services in Fulton County.
-More information.
+Continue with housing assistance from Action Ministries.

 Georgia Law Center on Homelessness and Poverty offers eviction prevention and referrals to other rental assistance programs in Fulton County.
 Attorneys or paralegals can offer mediation for landlord/tenant disputes and free legal aid.
 Or learn about funds or loans for rent payments, housing discrimination assistance, or help with security deposits.
 Other housing aid is offered too.
 Atlanta Georgia based, (404) 681-0680.